Alexander Kobrinsky: Battle for Mephistopheles

 Immediately after this case, Kobrinsky introduced a bill to increase liability for vandalism, which, however, was not adopted by the Legislative Assembly.
-Kobrinsky became a member of the initiative group for the reconstruction of Mephistopheles and repeatedly (himself and together with deputy Vishnevsky) sent requests to the governor of St. Petersburg and members of the city government regarding the acceleration of the return of the high relief to the facade of the building, met with vice-governor Bondarenko.
+Kobrinsky became a member of the initiative group for the reconstruction of Mephistopheles and repeatedly (himself and together with deputy Vishnevsky) sent requests to the governor of Saint Petersburg and members of the city government regarding the acceleration of the return of the high relief to the facade of the building, met with vice-governor Bondarenko.
 However, the restoration was never completed.